This post was most recently updated on October 29th, 2021

 Because whole, healthy women raise whole, healthy children.

 Because investment in birth and early years makes sound financial sense.

-Because even high-tech birth that is the woman’s choice leads to better psychological outcomes.
+Because even high-tech birth that is freely chosen leads to better psychological outcomes.

-Because the skills to facilitate normal birth are being lost.
+Because the skills to facilitate physiological birth are being lost.